 - Prevents damage to pumps and/or sand filters clogging

 Septic tanks are given a health check by measuring the sludge and scum layer.
-Because many systems are buried, you may need to engage with a professional to expose your home’s tanks and inspect sludge levels.
+Because many systems are buried, you can locate your system through the original tank permits or by engaging with a professional like Tunnel Vision who can help expose your home’s tanks and inspect your sludge levels.

-Once the levels are recorded, the septic tank is emptied.
-Time and costs for this process varies, depending on the size and location of your tank.
-The tanks are then pumped and our technicians will re-examine for any damage.
-Your septic tank will be re-sealed when all maintenance is finished.
+Once the levels have been recorded, the septic tank is emptied.
+Time and costs for this process will vary depending on the size and location of your tank.
+The septic tanks are then pumped, a technician will re-examine for any damage, and your septic tank will be re-sealed when all maintenance has been finished.